MirrorNetworking/Mirror/doc/Articles/Components/NetworkProximityChecker.md

 This component relies on physics to calculate visibility, so observer game objects must also have a collider component on it.

 A game object with a Network Proximity Checker component must also have a Network Identity component.
-When you create a Network Proximity Checker component on a game object, Mirror also creates a Network Identity component on that game object if it does not already have one.
+When you create a Network Proximity Checker component on a game object, MirrorNG also creates a Network Identity component on that game object if it does not already have one.

 Scene objects with a Network Proximity Checker component are disabled when they're out of range, and spawned objects are destroyed when they're out of range.